Rosella: A mock catalogue from the P-Millennium simulation: SHAM with P-Millennium for the DESI Bright Galaxy Survey

 $\sigma(M_r^h)$ ranging from $\sim$0.4 for the brightest galaxies and $\sim$1.2 for the faint end produced favourable clustering results in our analysis.
 The sigmoid shape of tanh(x) and the fact that tanh(x) is bound to ($-1,+1$) naturally brought us to the values $\alpha \sim 0.8$ \& $\beta \sim 0.4$.

 When we first implemented the scatter using a standard, non-clipped, Gaussian, objects that started out with low luminosities overwhelmed the brightest population because of the comparatively large abundance of the low-luminosity objects.
 This leads central galaxies to form a bimodal distribution at masses of friends-of-friends haloes with $\log_{10}({M_{200, \textup{mean}}}/{h^{-1} M_\odot}) > 13$.
-This indicated that central galaxies were being placed in satellite locations.
+This is a result of the fact that our method for adding scatter to \Mhr \ does not distinguish between satellite and central subhaloes.
 We tried a variety of modifications to our scatter method and found that clipping the Gaussian in our scatter at 2.5 $\sigma$ solved the problem of false central galaxy \Mhr \ bimodality.
 We discuss this further in Section~\ref{sec:fate of centrals}.

 Our definition of \zform \ as the subhalo attribute that connects a subhalo's colour to its history was inspired by \citet{Masaki2013a} and \citet{Yamamoto2015}; with a modification that our \zform \ is defined in terms of \vpeak , as opposed to \vmax .